anettrolikova/planett/index.md

 👩‍🏫 [Ethereum Roadmap 2020 panel](https://twitter.com/nategeier/status/1181443618579476481?s=20) at Devcon5

-👩‍🏫 [How to get more involved in the Ethereum Ecosystem as a woman](https://www.youtube.com/watch?v=Ew1RJyhepuo) on ETHPlanet Virtual Event
+👩‍🏫 [How to get more involved in the Ethereum Ecosystem as a woman](https://www.youtube.com/watch?v=Ew1RJyhepuo) at ETHPlanet Virtual Event

 👩‍🏫 [Ether je i pro holky!](https://www.youtube.com/watch?v=C-WbovsGzpE) Interview in 🇸🇰 & 🇨🇿